huanlin/docsy-fix2/README.md

 ## What is a Standalone version, and why?

-Standalone means this project does not require additional HTTP connections for pulling dependencies from GitHub.
+*Standalone* means this project does not require additional HTTP connections for pulling dependencies from GitHub.
 For example, bootstrap, FontAwesome and Docsy.
 This can be useful in a highly secured private network where HTTP connections to GitHub or GitLab are banned.
 Despite corporates having their own Nexus server, Docsy still needs to pull some dependencies from GitHub.
 That was the situation I had struggled with.
 So I created this Standalone version for myself.

-You might find this project useful if you see the following errors while running `hugo server` command:
+You might find this project useful if you're struggling with the following errors while running `hugo server` command:

 ```console
 error: unable to access http://github.com/FortAwesome/Font-Awesome...